CDCgov/geneflow/docs/chapters/tutorials/basic-app.rst

 The "if" statement is used for auto-detecting the execution method.
 If multiple execution methods are specified, the first execution method with an "if" statement that evaluates to "True" will be selected for execution.
 In this example, the statement ``in_path: 'echo'`` within the "if" statement means that the "environment" execution method will be selected if the "echo" command is available in the environment path.
 The "exec" statement contains a list of commands to be executed for the "environment" execution method.
 The "environment" execution method contains only a single command that echos the "Hello World!" text to an output file.
 Here, ${OUTPUT_FULL} is the full path of the file specified by the "output" parameter.

 The "post_exec" sub-section defines any commands that should be executed after commands in the main "exec_methods" sub-section.
 These usually include commands for cleaning up any temporary files created during app execution.
-For this tutorial, no clean-up commands are necessary, so we'll leave it blank:
+For this tutorial, no clean-up commands are necessary, so leave it blank:

 .. code-block:: yaml